Available on the Free plan

 You add a custom sender and confirm the sender signature without verifying DKIM and Return-Path.

-To send Judge.me emails from your own domain safely and reliably, you’ll need to complete three quick authentication steps:
+To send Judge.me emails from your own domain safely and reliably, you’ll need to complete these 4 authentication steps:

 From your Judge.me admin, go to Settings > Email templates.

-If your store has a custom domain: the email will be formatted like requests+yourstore.com@judge.me
+If your store has a custom domain: the default email will be something like requests+yourstore.com@judge.me.

-If your store doesn't have a custom domain: it will be formatted like requests+uniqueID@judge.me (e.g. requests+73ca51@judge.me)
+If your store doesn't have a custom domain: the default email will be something like requests+73ca51.myshopify.com@judge.me.

 Enter your business email address.